A review of 42 KEY Topics You MUST Know by ➪ Boca Raton ➪

 - 1.1 Felony Charge Charges

 - 1.2.1 Contact West Palm Beach Criminal Attorney Josh LeRoy

-- 1.2.2 West Palm Beach Felony Defense Attorney Joshua LeRoy, Esq. is dedicated to providing his clients with personalized, honest, and aggressive representation in any and all areas of criminal law in West Palm Beach, Boca Raton, Boynton Beach, Lake Worth, Delray Beach & the surrounding areas of Palm Beach County in the State of Florida.
+- 1.2.2 West Palm Beach Felony Defense Attorney Joshua LeRoy, Esq. is dedicated to providing his clients with personalized, honest, and aggressive representation in any areas of criminal law in West Palm Beach, Boca Raton, Boynton Beach, Lake Worth, Delray Beach & the surrounding areas of Palm Beach County in the State of Florida.

 A sentence for either a misdemeanor or felony is directly affected by a person’s prior record, specifically prior misdemeanor and/or felony convictions.
 Florida’s sentencing code is exceptionally harsh.
-It is designed to PUNISH, not REHABILITATE.
+It is designed to punish, not rehabilitate.
 Florida has a variety of sentencing enhancements for repeat offenders, specifically felony offenders.
 Those felony sentencing enhancements include prison release reoffender (PRR), habitual felony offender (HFO), habit

 I have defended clients charged with nearly every type of felony charge.
 The following is a list of the most common felony charges in Florida.